Basic Meteorological Terms, Concepts, and Phenomena

 Dew Point: The temperature to which air must be cooled for water vapor to condense and form fog or clouds.

 Drought: Abnormally dry weather in a region over an extended period sufficient to cause a serious hydrological (water cycle) imbalance in the affected area.
-This can cause such problems as crop damage and water-supply shortage.
+This can cause such problems as crop damage and water supply shortages.

-El Niño: The cyclical warming of the ocean temperatures in equatorial waters in the eastern Pacific Ocean which can result in significant changes in global weather patterns.
+El Niño: The cyclical warming of the ocean temperatures in equatorial waters in the eastern Pacific Ocean that can result in significant changes in global weather patterns.

 Evaporation: The process of a liquid changing into a vapor or gas.